-Min Byung-deok: “Security tokens will drive capital inflows into the Korean market”
+Min Byung-duk: “Security tokens will drive capital inflows into the Korean market”

 Summary

-- Rep. Min Byung-deok said security tokens are infrastructure that links the traditional financial market with the digital-asset market and can drive global capital inflows into the Korean market.
+- Rep. Min Byung-duk said security tokens can connect traditional financial markets with the digital-asset market and drive global capital inflows into the Korean market.

-- He said security tokens can break down the boundary between real assets and financial assets to improve access to investment, and provide new investment opportunities for assets such as real estate that have been difficult to securitize.
+- He said security tokens will break down the boundaries between real assets and financial assets, providing new investment opportunities for assets such as real estate that have been difficult to securitize.

 Forecast Trend Report by Period

-“Security tokens are critical infrastructure linking the traditional financial market and the digital-asset market.
-This is not merely about tokenizing assets; it can also have the effect of drawing global capital into the Korean market.”
+“Security tokens are critical infrastructure that connects traditional financial markets with the digital-asset market.
+This is not simply about tokenizing assets—it can also have the effect of attracting global capital inflows into the Korean market.”

-Rep. Min Byung-deok of the Democratic Party of Korea made the remarks at the seminar “Structural Changes in the Capital Market and Institutional Challenges After the Legalization of Security Tokens,” held on the 26th at the National Assembly building in Seoul.
+Min Byung-duk, a lawmaker from the Democratic Party of Korea, made the remarks at the seminar “Structural Changes in Capital Markets and Institutional Challenges After the Legalization of Security Tokens,” held on the 26th at the National Assembly in Seoul.
 The seminar was co-hosted by Rep. Min and the Korea Blockchain Industry Promotion Association (KBIPA).

-Rep. Min argued that security tokens are a key tool capable of reshaping Korea’s entrenched capital-market structure.
-He said, “Security tokens can break down the boundary between real assets and financial assets and dramatically improve access to investment,” adding that “assets such as real estate, which have been difficult to securitize, will also offer new investment opportunities through digitization.”
+Rep. Min argued that security tokens are a key tool that could reshape Korea’s entrenched capital-market structure.
+“Security tokens can break down the boundaries between real assets and financial assets and dramatically improve access to investment,” he said, adding, “Even assets such as real estate, which have been difficult to securitize, will offer new investment opportunities through digitization.”

-He also explained that security tokens could draw inflows of overseas capital.
-He said, “If an environment is created in which global investors can more easily access domestic assets, positive capital inflow effects will emerge across Korea’s capital market,” adding that “this could serve as a catalyst to increase the market’s depth and efficiency.”
+Rep. Min also explained that security tokens could draw in overseas capital.
+“If an environment is created in which global investors can access domestic assets more easily, positive capital inflows will emerge across Korea’s capital markets,” he said, adding, “This could serve as a catalyst to increase the market’s depth and efficiency.”

-However, Rep. Min noted, “As security tokens are still in the early stages, there is a need to firmly put the system in order before full-scale trading begins,” and added, “For security tokens to take root, the market must grow in a sound manner.”
-He stressed the need for mechanisms to secure market trust, including investor protection and anti-money laundering (AML) measures.
+However, Rep. Min noted, “As security tokens are still in their early stages, there is a need to firmly put the institutional framework in place before full-scale trading begins,” adding, “For security tokens to take root, the market must grow in a sound manner.”
+He also underscored the need for measures to secure market trust, including investor protection and anti-money laundering (AML).

-Regarding the recent controversy that arose during the licensing process for security-token over-the-counter exchanges, he expressed regret.
-Rep. Min said, “There was confusion as fairness concerns were raised over the licensing,” adding, “I hope new entrepreneurs will be able to emerge in this newly starting field.”
+Regarding the recent controversy that arose during the licensing process for an over-the-counter security token exchange, he expressed regret.
+“There was confusion as fairness issues were raised surrounding the licensing,” Rep. Min said, adding, “I hope new entrepreneurs can emerge in this newly starting field.”

 Uk Jin